 “Ana!”
 I can hear her screaming at me.
 “Ana!
 Come back to me, now!”
 Okay, where the hell was I gone?

 “Sorry for what?” she says.

 “I did this.
 We were fighting.
 I was angry…” She shakes her head.

 “The only one who did this to Christian is Christian.
-Now, we can talk about this later.
+Now, we can talk about this later and I’ll have a few choice words for him when he’s back to himself.
 Right now, we have to go.
 He needs fluids quickly.
 Come on, dear… now!”
 She’s pushing me out the door.
 Taylor has already left the apartment and I’m assuming that during my little conscious blackout, he’s already on his way to the hospital with Christian.

 I ride silently in the car next to Grace.
 I’m so angry at Christian for doing this to himself and so guilty for doing this to him.
 The opposing sides are fighting with each other and sending my head into a tailspin.
 Grace is trying to comfort me while she’s driving by telling me that Christian will be just fine after a few hours of a saline drip and some food, but I can barely hear her.
 He simply cannot do this again!
 I have to get him to understand that.

 What is it about rejection that causes people to lose their ever-loving, rabbit-ass minds?
 She-Thing can’t control herself to save her life.
 Edward acts like he doesn’t have the good sense God gave a watermelon.
 Even Bethany decides that instead of leaving with part of her dignity intact, she would try to convince me that she gave my man a blowjob before he kicked her out of his apartment.
 For Christ’s sake, people, go out and buy some self-respect!

 And Christian… beautiful, strong, powerful, dominant, rich Christian… reduced to nothing because I wouldn’t speak to him.
 Maybe She-Thing was right.
 Maybe I am weakening him… maybe I’m no good for him…